 The Supreme Judicial Court: This court hears appeals on legal issues raised in civil and criminal proceedings.
 Whenever a case is appealed from a trial court, the Supreme Court is asked to rule on legal issues.
 The Court is known as the Law Court through its appellate capacity as an interpreter of the laws.

-District and Superior Courts: The District Court is where minor criminal offenses, family law, and civil actions matters may be tried, while the Superior Court is where most civil and criminal issues may be tried.
+District & Superior Courts: The District Court is where minor criminal offenses, family law, and civil action matters may be tried, while the Superior Court is where most civil and criminal issues may be tried.

 Family Courts: In District Court, the Family Division handles a wide range of cases involving families and children, including family separation and divorce, juvenile cases, child protection cases, etc.

-The Business and Consumer Court: BCD is a state-wide court that hears certain consumer and/or business cases.
+The Business & Consumer Court: BCD is a state-wide court that hears certain consumer and/or business cases.

 Traffic Infractions: Through a centralized process, the Violations Bureau manages traffic tickets for the state of Maine.
 Traffic violations, also known as traffic infractions, are non-criminal offenses.